Partner With Us

 - Determine to give this amount in accordance with how you earn, either weekly or monthly.

-- Give what you have decided by either writing a cheque each month, or, depositing cash each month either into the Church bank account or into the Collections Box in the Church.
-Alternatively, fill in a stop order/debit form at your bank.
+- Give what you have decided by either writing a cheque each month, or, depositing cash each month either into the Church bank account or into the Giving Box in the Church.
+Alternatively, fill set up a direct debit payment from your bank.
 The advantage of this is that this will prevent you from either neglecting to give or being tempted to spend in such a way that you will not be able to give.